What Is the Paragraph Structure? Arrange Your Writing Properly

 Introduction paragraph structure

-In any paper, an introduction is the king.
+In any paper, the structure of an introduction paragraph is the key to creating a hook for the reader.
 It is the main part with respect to setting goals, driving readers’ interest, and motivating them to read the whole piece.
 That’s why the intro paragraph structure is so important.

 One can outline the following structural elements in an introductory paragraph: